-Termites are a major hazard to homes here in America.
+Termites are a major hazard to homes here in America, especially here in the Phoenix area.
 In fact, termites cause billions of dollars worth of damage each year in the United States alone (around $5 billion).
 That’s a staggering statistic, and it’s reason enough to be cautious about your property.
 Our advice: Take measures to ensure that termites don’t infest your home.
 It’s best to prevent a termite infestation, instead of treating it.

 While mulch may be a beautiful addition to your landscape, you should use it with some caution.
 Since mulch is simply small wood chunks, it’s an ideal food source for termites.
 Plus, mulch stores the moisture that termites need to thrive.
 So while mulch may look good on the surface, termites may be making themselves at home below.
 If you do use mulch throughout your landscape, just be careful.
 Don’t use too much mulch (an inch or two is plenty), and keep mulch away from the foundation of your home (by at least 3 feet).

 If you have firewood on your property, be wary that it can be a home for a termite colony.
 Again, the rules are simple: Keep your firewood elevated, and keep it dry.
 If you’re storing your firewood outside, consider putting it on metal pallets, cover your firewood to keep rain out (a tarp will do the trick), and make sure that there’s airflow to keep your firewood dry.

 Dead trees aren’t just an eyesore, they can be a safehaven for termites.
 A large, dead tree can hold tens of thousands of termites, and once a colony is big enough, they may swarm and target your home next.
 Cut dead trees down, and remove the stump if you can.